klaytn/klaytn-docs/README.md

 We will change the `master` branch to `main` on Nov 1, 2022.

-After change branch policy, please check your local or forked repository settings.
+After the branch policy change, please check your local or forked repository settings.

 # The Klaytn Docs